How to Create a Morning Routine for Kids That Actually Works

 1. Prepare the Night Before

-You’re setting the stage now so the morning doesn’t unravel later.
+You’re setting the stage ahead of time so the morning doesn’t fall apart so easily.

 2. Give Kids Something They Can See